UgoPelissier/graph-physics-idsc-26/README.md

 > The field(s) designated as target(s) must be dynamic.
 If it is not the case, an error will be raised.
 > The order in which the fields are defined in `targets` must be the same as that in the `dataset_config` file.
 > The dynamic fields not designated as targets will be added to `graph.next_data` and will be available for building features, for instance if the user wants to use the velocity boundary conditions of the next time step.

-- `khop`: K-hop neighbors size to use.
-You should start with 1.

 You also need to define a few other parameters: